 - Sweet & Savory Meatballs

 - Slow Cooker Beef Stew Recipe

 - Blackened Salmon Recipe with Creamy Avocado Dressing

 Risks and Side Effects

 L-alanine supplements have the potential to increase blood sugar levels, which can be problematic for people with diabetes if their blood sugar levels are already normal or too high.
-Anyone with diabetes should work with their doctor to monitor their blood sugar levels before taking alanine supplements.
+People with diabetes should work with their doctors to monitor their blood sugar levels before taking alanine supplements.